raftario/filite/README.md

 pool_size = 4
 # Path to the directory where files will be stored, relative or absolute
 files_dir = "files"
-# Max allowed size for file uploads, in bytes
-max_filesize = 10000000

 # Highlight.js configuration
 [highlight]